 As you can see, where and when you go will have a big impact on your experience.
 If you want to experience the beach in its most serene setting the best times to visit are early mornings or late afternoons, while the best areas to visit are the far left, and Bil-At Beach during low tide.

 P.S.
 Did you know that Boracay has 17 beaches in total?
-Click here to see Boracay’s 12 beautiful beaches, and 5 ugly ones to avoid.
+Click here to see Boracay’s 12 beautiful beaches, and 5 lesser ones to skip.